ocular-d/api-demo-docs/README.md

 API spec and docs (Markdown) are as separate files.

 The `assets` directory is used for *static* files, which are not related to APIs (documentation), like images used in the README.

+## Features

+- [Spectral](https://stoplight.io/open-source/spectral "Link to Website of Spectral") for OAS linting and validation

 ## Contributing